Curious George 2: Follow That Monkey!: Plot

-Ted returns surprised and angry to find George and Kayla in the apartment.
-Ted attempts to call Piccadilly that Kayla's at his apartment but found out that the theater just closed for the night.
-So Ted decides to return Kayla personally.
-On their way back to the theater, George sees an advertisement for the "California Express" train and decides to use it to return Kayla to the animal park.
-Ted finds them at the train but can't get them out of the boxcar before it leaves the station.
+Ted finds George and Kayla in the apartment.
+On their way back to return Kayla, George follows an advertisement for the "California Express" train.
+Ted can't get them out of the boxcar before it leaves the station.
 Danno thinks George and Ted have kidnapped Kayla.

-Ted really wants to head home and sees St. Louis but the train continues on as usual.
-As they continued on, George draws on one of his presentation papers which makes Ted yell at him and then snaps that he has to get out but can't reach the boxcar handle.
-As Ted apologizes to George for yelling at him, George gets help from Kayla to open the boxcar door, but Ted falls out trying to catch the pages of his presentation.
-At a small train station in Humbleton, Colorado, Ted tries to get the stationmaster to stop the train but the stationmaster denies his request but offered to charge his dead battery cell phone for him while having him to make his call outside.
-Ted attempts to call Piccadilly and reassure him that Kayla is safe, but doesn't manage to complete the call (because Ted had to get some change from the floorboards and the wires snapped when he reached too far) which makes Danno even more certain he kidnapped Kayla.
+When George opens the boxcar door, Ted falls out trying to catch the pages of his presentation.
+At a small train station Ted calls Piccadilly, but doesn't manage to complete the call which makes Danno even more certain he kidnapped Kayla.
 Ted catches up with the train on the stationmaster's motorcycle.
-Danno arrives in Humbleton, accidentally makes the stationmaster drop Ted's cell phone, and made him reveal Ted's location of him chasing the California Express.

 Ted, George, and Kayla continue on the train until Kayla's movement causes the boxcar to separate from the rest of the train.
-When it finally stops, they get off and try to find a road heading east.
-As they attempt to hitchhike, a man in a flatbed truck picks them up.
+When it finally stops a man in a flatbed truck picks them up.
 Piccadilly, interviewed by Hark Hanson, reveals pictures of George and Ted as Kayla's kidnappers.
 Ted realizes they have been heading the wrong way and attempts to head them back east again.

 They spend the night with Dan, a farmer, and his daughter Anna.
-Later that day, Ted reads in the newspaper that New York thinks they're kidnappers, and reads about Kayla’s family.
-Mr. Bloomsberry calls Ted and tells him he’s possibly going to jail.
-Ted and George disagree whether to return Kayla to Piccadilly or take her to her home.
-Ted changes his mind the next morning but before they leave for Kayla's home, Danno arrives in a helicopter.
+Ted reads in the newspaper that New York thinks they're kidnappers.
+Bloomsberry calls, saying he may go to jail.
+He also reads about Kayla's family.
+George convinces Ted to take Kayla to her home.
+Before they can leave, Danno arrives in a helicopter.
 A pig throws Danno into a rain barrel and Kayla scares the pilot into flying away.
-George and company escape in a hollowed-out school bus and arrive at the animal park where Tonga and Layla are happy to see Kayla.
-Danno turns up again and arrests George and Ted and captures Kayla in a net.

-Flying back to the city, George gets the handcuff keys from Danno and they jump out of the plane by skydiving into New York.
-They make it back to Piccadilly at the theater and everything is fine, except Danno has followed them.
-Furious that Danno has think her new friends were kidnappers, Kayla throws him down the trapdoor onto the mattress below.
-Ms. Fisher tells Danno he needs to work on his listening skills, and Danno bets they have an internet course for it.
+George and company escape in a school bus and arrive at the park where Tonga and Layla are happy to see Kayla.
+Danno turns up and arrests George and Ted and captures Kayla.
+Flying back to the city, George gets the handcuff keys from Danno and the friends skydive into New York.
+Back at the theater everything is fine, except Danno has followed them.
+Kayla throws him down the trapdoor onto the mattress below.